pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 Then, TiDB shouldn't do cascade delete for foreign key `fk_1` in state `Write-Only`, since the `Add Foreign Key` DDL job maybe failed in `Write-Reorg` state and rollback the DDL job.
 But it is hard to rollback the cascade deleted executed before.

-So, when execute DML with `non-publick` foreign key, TiDB will do foreign key constraint check instead of foreign key cascade behaviour.
+So, when execute DML with `non-public` foreign key, TiDB will do foreign key constraint check instead of foreign key cascade behaviour.

 #### Case-2: Auto create index for foreign key and add foreign key constrain